On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Statements of the main results

-The purpose of this paper is to prove Conjecture \ref{conj1.1} for two types of Henselian fields.
+The purpose of this paper is to prove Conjecture \ref{conj2.3} for two types of Henselian fields.
 Our first main result can be stated as follows:

-\begin{theo} Let $K = K _{m}$ be a complete $m$-discretely valued field with a virtually perfect $m$-th residue field $K _{0}$, for some integer $m > 0$, and let $R$ be an algebraic central division $K$-algebra.
-Suppose that {\rm char}$(K _{0}) = q$ and $K _{0}$ is of arithmetic type.
-Then $R$ possesses a $K$-subalgebra $\widetilde R$ with the properties claimed by Conjecture \ref{conj1.1}. \end{theo}
+\begin{theo} Let $K = K _{m}$ be an $m$-local field with a virtually perfect $m$-th residue field $K _{0}$, for some integer $m > 0$, and let $R$ be an algebraic central division $K$-algebra.
+Assume that {\rm char}$(K _{0}) = q$ and $K _{0}$ is of arithmetic type.
+Then $R$ has a $K$-subalgebra $\widetilde R$ with the properties claimed by Conjecture \ref{conj2.3}. \end{theo}